 Corinne Datchi, Ph.D.

 Corinne Datchi is Assistant Professor in the Marriage and Family Therapy Program at Seton Hall University.
-Her research interests include the development and evaluation of family and couple-focused therapy interventions; women’s issues in the criminal justice system; gender and violence; transgendered identities and relationships.
-She is the former Chair of the Section for the Advancement of Women in the Society of Counseling Psychology.
-She also serves as Editor of The Family Psychologist, the bulletin of the Society for Family Psychology.
+She has achieved board certification in couple and family psychology and is a Fellow of the Society for Family Psychology, a division of the American Psychological Association.
+Her research interests include the development and evaluation of family and couple-focused therapy interventions for individuals involved in the criminal justice system; families' role in offender rehabilitation; families and incarceration; and gender issues in the criminal justice system.
+She is VP for Practice of the Society for Family Psychology and serves on the Editorial Board of the APA Journal Couple and Family Psychology: Research and Practice.
+She also served as Editor of The Family Psychologist, the bulletin of the Society for Family Psychology.
 As a certified Functional Family Therapist and Supervisor, she has worked with both couples and families involved in the criminal justice system.

 - Indiana University, Ph.D., 2009

 - "The development and evolution of family therapy research: Its impact on practice, current status and future directions", Family Process, 53(3), 415-433, September 2014

 - "Can family therapy have an impact on adult criminal behaviors?
 A pilot study of Functional Family Therapy", Couple and Family Psychology: Research and Practice, 1-16, August 2014

 - Substance-using women in the courtroom: Stories of marginalization, fear, and resistance, Paper presented at the 2014 Annual Convention of the American Psychological Association in Washington, DC., August 2014

 - Undoing hyper-masculinity in prison settings: Dialogues with incarcerated fathers, Paper presented at the 2014 Annual Convention of the American Psychological Association in Washington, DC., August 2014